alertbox/docsify-served/README.hub.md

 # Requirements and Best Practices

-The Docsify Server containers on Docker Hub are based on Linux AMD64 Architecture.
+The Docsify Served containers on Docker Hub are based on Linux AMD64 Architecture.

-Docsify Server Requirements: For minimum container requirements, you can follow [alertbox/whale-docsify-docs/](https://github.com/alertbox/whale-docsify-docs/).
+Docsify Served Requirements: For minimum container requirements, you can follow [alertbox/whale-docsify-docs/](https://github.com/alertbox/whale-docsify-docs/).

 ## Best Practices